samnlindsay/samnlindsay.github.io/_posts/2021-01-04-advent-of-code.md

 ---
-title: Advent of Code 2020 (Part 1)
+title: Advent of Code 2020 (Week 1)
 classes: wide
 date: 2021-01-04 20:32
 summary: A much-needed combo of learning and fun leading up to Christmas 2020

 gallery:
   - image_path: /assets/images/AOC.png
     alt: "The Advent of Code website"